NavyaZaveri/jumpDB/README.md

 When the memtable's size exceeds a certain threshold, all entries are written out into a segment file.
-Exploiting the properties of a red-black BST, we can ensure all entries will be efficiently written in sorted order. the resulting file is immutable and called a sorted-string table (SST).
+Exploiting the properties of a red-black BST, we can ensure all entries will be efficiently written in sorted order.
+The resulting file is immutable and called a sorted-string table (SST).

 Whilst performing the above write, we also maintain a sparse index table, keeping track of the file offset of every in 1 in x entries.